paintedbicycle/sketch-data-faker/README.md

 There are 2 ways to use it: Manual and Automatic

-- In _manual mode_, you select one of the specific types of data that Sketch Data Faker has available.
+- In **manual mode**, you select one of the specific types of data that Sketch Data Faker has available.
 No setup needed.
-- In automatic mode\_, you can insert one of over 100 types of data, but requires you to rename your text layers.
+- In **automatic mode**, you can insert one of over 100 types of data, if you rename your text layers in smart ways.
+(See Below)

 ## Installation

-To use Sketch Data Faker, first install the plugin by double clicking on it.
+- To use Sketch Data Faker, first install the plugin by double clicking on it.
+You can find the latest version in the Releases tab: https://github.com/paintedbicycle/sketch-data-faker/releases
-It will become available to you in the native Sketch Data menus just like other types of data.
+- Once installed, data will become available to you in the native Sketch Data menus just like other types of data.
-You can view more about how to use Sketch's Data feature here: https://sketchapp.com/docs/data/
+- You can view more about how to use Sketch's Data features here: https://sketchapp.com/docs/data/

 ## Manual Mode

-- In **manual mode**, you right-click on the text layer and in the menu go to "Data Feeds >" then "Sketch Data Faker >" and then choose the type of data you want (for example Full Name).
+- In **manual mode**, you right-click on the text layer and look for the "Data Feeds" option then "Sketch Data Faker >" and then choose the type of data you want (for example Full Name).
-  The
+  The layer text will be replaced with whatever type of data you chose.
+It's linked and is good to go.
+You can even refresh it to get new data or use it inside symbols with unique data for each symbol.

 ## Automatic Mode

-- In **automatic mode**, you right click on the layer and go to the same menu, but you choose "Auto (Layer Name)" from the menu.
-  -- You can then re-name your layer with the name of the type of data you want (see the chart below for all the data you can use).
+- In **automatic mode** you **re-name your layer** with the name of the type of data you want (see the chart below for all the data you can use).
+- Then you right click on the layer and go to the same menu, but you choose "Auto (Layer Name)" from the menu this time.
+- You text will be replaced with the new type of data.
+And will work the same way as manual mode above.

 ### Automatic Mode Content

-- If you select **Automatic Mode** and have set your layer to use "Auto (Layer Name)" from the _Sketch Data Faker_ menu, you can then rename your layer to insert automatically over 100 types of text data that you can choose from.
+- Again, if you select **Automatic Mode** and there have set your layer to use "Auto (Layer Name)" from the _Sketch Data Faker_ menu, you must rename your layer properly to insert over 100 types of text data that you can choose from.
-- The chart below has "categories" (i.e "address") and "data types" (i.e. zipCode) and you combine them to make your data
+- The chart below has "categories" (i.e "address") and "data types" (i.e. zipCode) and that you can choose from
-- To use, you first put the category name and then a "." and then the data type...like: "address.zipCode"
+- To use the data types you first put the category name followed by a "." followed by the data type...like this: "address.zipCode"
 - Make sure to use the exact spelling and all capitalization!

 More examples:

-- To insert a US Zip Code, rename your text layer `"address.zipCode"`
+- To insert a US Zip Code, rename your text layer `address.zipCode`
-- To insert a Street Name, rename your text layer `"address.streetName"`
+- To insert a Street Name, rename your text layer `address.streetName`
-- To insert a Street Name, rename your text layer `"address.streetName"`
+- To insert a random sentence, rename your text layer `lorem.sentence`
-- To insert a Company Name, rename your text layer `"company.companyName"`
+- To insert a Company Name, rename your text layer `company.companyName`
-- To insert a Domain Name, rename your text layer `"internet.domainName"`
+- To insert a Domain Name, rename your text layer `internet.domainName`

 The plugin currently uses the data from faker.js and you can use most if the data from that source.
 More data sources may be added in the future.